jobeastwood/gesrtp-py/docs/overview.md

 ## Executive Summary

-A complete, production-ready Python driver for communicating with GE Programmable Logic Controllers using the proprietary GE-SRTP (Service Request Transport Protocol).
-Successfully tested and verified on real GE RX3i hardware with ALL memory types working.
+A complete, production-ready Python driver for communicating with Emerson (formerly GE) Programmable Logic Controllers using the proprietary GE-SRTP (Service Request Transport Protocol).
+Successfully tested and verified on real Emerson RX3i hardware with ALL memory types working.

 ### Key Statistics
 - **2,500+ lines** of production Python code